asvd/wl/README.md

 used several times to store additional listeners.

 A good example of what could be simplified by using the Whenable solution is the page onload event.
-Compare subscribing in the traditional style:
+Here is how one can listen to the onload event in the traditional style:

 ```js
 if (document.readyState == "complete") {